MJspitta/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. Print every minute of the day
 9. Print a 9 times table
 10. Add two integers and return result
+11. Print all natural numbers from n to 98